 The MSSP roster consists of over 140 patrollers.
 Each patroller is assigned to a duty shift (typically one day per week, or one night per week, or both weekend days on every other weekend).
 Candidates who successfully complete training will join a duty shift for the remainder of the first season.
 At the end of the season, successful candidates will be voted onto the MSSP and become official members with full rights, benefits and privileges.
 We are a very family friendly Patrol but the first year is a heavy commitment of time and energy.
 After the first year, all patrollers must attend an annual medical refresher (one weekend in the fall) in addition to volunteering at least 16 hours at the Mt Spokane Ski Patrol Ski Swap, our primary fundraiser.

-On February 17, 2018, 8AM, we will have our annual recruiting event where we invite interested people up to spend a day skiing or boarding with us so that they can learn more about our patrol and we can also get a chance to meet you and take a look at your skiing or boarding abilities.
-The lift ticket and lunch is on us.
-If you are interested in signing up for this event or have any questions, please send an email to firstname.lastname@example.org and be sure to include your name and phone number.
+On February 17, 2018 we had our annual recruiting event where we invited interested people up to spend a day skiing or boarding with us so that they could learn more about our patrol and we could also get a chance to meet them and take a look at their skiing or boarding abilities.
+This year we had a large turn-out and our OEC class is now underway.
+With the size of this class we may now skip a year (2019) for recruiting depending on our staffing needs.
+If you have any questions, please send an email to email@example.com and be sure to include your name and phone number.

-As for the OEC class, the Spring section of our OEC class is starting up on April 2, 2018 and will run for about 10 weeks.
-As stated above, classes meet every Monday and Thursday evening from 6 to 8:30PM.
-They will held at Skyview Elementary School out in the Valley.
+As for the OEC class, this year’s spring section of our OEC class started up on March 28th 2018 and will run for about 11 weeks.
+The classes meet every Monday and Thursday evening from 6 to 8:30PM.
 The Class time is usually 80% hands on activities.
 Our textbook is the NSP “Outdoor Emergency Care 5th edition”.
-For each class chapters are assigned to be read and an on-line quiz to be completed for those chapters.
-At the end of the Spring session a written test must be passed that covers the OEC Book.
-We then take the summer off and it starts back up in mid September.
+For each class, chapters are assigned to be read and an on-line quiz to be completed for those chapters.
+At the end of the Spring session a written test must be passed with at least an 80% that covers the OEC Book.
+We then take the summer off and it starts back up in mid-September.
 The Fall session is comprised of taking all the skills we learned in the Spring and practicing scenarios using these skills and protocols.
-There is also a practical skills and scenarios test at the end of this session that must be passed.
+There is also a NSP OEC practical skills and scenarios test at the end of this session that must be passed.
 Then you are an official card carrying, NSP OEC technician.
 Note that this Curriculum and the testing is standardized and controlled by the NSP.

 Again, the first year is a huge time commitment and quite challenging at times.
 However, completing the program and earning a place on the MSSP will be life changing and lifelong friendships will likely be developed along the way!